BeksOmega/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 : Sets or gets the title displayed in the info window that appears when the user clicks on the map feature.

-{:id="Polygon.Type" .text .ro .bo} *Type*
+{:id="Polygon.Type" .com.google.appinventor.components.common.MapFeatureEnum .ro .bo} *Type*
-: Returns the type of the feature.
-For polygons, this returns the text "Polygon".
+: Property for TypeOptions

 {:id="Polygon.Visible" .boolean} *Visible*
 : Specifies whether the `Polygon` should be visible on the screen.
 Value is `true`{:.logic.block}